safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 ---

 Your organization has decided to upgrade FME Server to the latest version just released.
-You want to make sure all the configurations, settings, and resources you have made to your current FME Server will be transfered over to the new FME Server installation.
+You want to make sure all the configurations, settings, and resources you have made to your current FME Server will be transferred over to the new FME Server installation.
 By backing up your current FME Server and then migrating the configurations and settings to the new version you will save lots of time!

 ---